Canaanism: Criticism

-The Canaanite movement, since soon after its inception, has met with heavy criticism.
+The Canaanite movement, since soon after its inception, has met been with heavy and extensive criticism.
 In 1945 Nathan Alterman published the poem "Summer Quarrel" (later included in the collection City of the Dove, published in 1958), which took issue with the central tenets of the Canaanite movement.
 Alterman and others claimed that so many years in the diaspora cannot be simply expunged.
 Alterman argued that no one should coerce the Jewish settlement to adopt an identity; its identity will be determined through its experience in time.

 Ratosh responded with an article in 1950 in which he claimed that Alterman was dodging important questions about Israeli identity.
 He argued that a return to ancient Hebrew traditions is not only feasible but necessary.

 Alterman was not the only person to speak out against the Canaanites.
 Among the important critics of the movement was Baruch Kurzweil, who published The Roots and Quintessence of the 'Young Hebrews' Movement in 1953, which analyzed and sharply criticized Canaanite ideas.
 Kurzweil argued that the Canaanite ambition to motivate the variegated ethnography of the region in a single direction was not as easy as the Canaanites believed.
 Kurzweil believed the Canaanites replaced logos with mythos, producing a religious delusion:

 Since it itself neglects the historical continuity of its people, introduces obscure concepts into their political vision in its declarations of a 'Hebrew Land on the Euphrates', and relies on increasingly irrational argumentation, the movement is liable to find itself an escape into the realm of myth.

 The Young Hebrews are not the first to launch themselves into the task of mythic renewal.
 Their original contribution is rather stale.
 For over a hundred years, the world has pined for a return to the lap of myth.
 The escapes into various myths have hitherto inflicted disasters upon humanity.
 In the spirit of good faith, it is best to assume that the whole chapter of mythic renewal in European thought is unclear to them.
 For the moment, we shall content ourselves with this quotation from Huizinga: "Barbarization sets in when, in an old culture… the vapors of the magic and fantastic rise up again from the seething brew of passions to cloud the understanding: when the mythos supplants the logos."

 In the same article Kurzweil argues that, if no viable alternative was found, the Canaanite movement might become the leading political ideology in Israel.